nndahiro/pokemon_Machine_learning/README.md

 to use the model I generated (models are in the Models folder).
 You can Download your own pictures and use the GUI to predict a Pokemon's type.

 ***Requirements***

 TensorFlow instructions can be found at https://www.tensorflow.org/install/pip?lang=python3 whether you have Windows, Linux or Mac
   Note that TensorFlow is not yet compatible with Python 3.8 (As of 6th May 2020) but works with 3.74.

- Keras module: " pip install keras " or go to https://keras.io/#installation PIL module: " pip install Pillow"
+Keras module: " pip install keras " or go to https://keras.io/#installation

+PIL module: " pip install Pillow"

+Jupyter Notebook Software: if you want to visualize the data manipulation from databases.

 Other standard python modules such as scikit, tkinter

+***Running***

+Run GUI.py

+Open the GUI.py scrypt and change the model it runs on to see the effect.

+The "Pokemon_database_pandas_manipulation" Jupyter Notebook show the extraction of images and labels from the databases.

+The "Model Testing Notebook" shows the testing of the model as well as

 pokemonIt would be nice indeed to be able to predict a pokemon type just from a picture